Thyda-Siv/Thyda-Siv.github.io/_pages/about.md

 Currently seeking opportunities in project management to apply my unique blend of design creativity and technical knowledge to create value and drive project success.

-When I am not working, I enjoy spending my time playing pingpong, badminton, yoga, and reading.
+When I’m not working, I enjoy practicing yoga, reading, and playing badminton and ping pong.
 I also love exploring new foods and traveling to experience different cultures and cuisines.

 Please find my [resume](https://thyda-siv.github.io/files/1_Thyda Siv_CV_2025.pdf) and portfolio [portfolio](https://thyda-siv.github.io/files/portfolio_thydasiv.pdf) here.